awsdocs/amazon-detective-user-guide/doc_source/profile-pivot-from-service.md

    GuardDuty displays a list of available items to investigate in Detective\.

-   The list always contains related entities, such as IP addresses or EC2 instances associated with the finding\.
+   The list contains both the related entities, such as IP addresses or EC2 instances, and the finding\.

-   If the finding type is supported in Detective, then the list also includes the finding\.

 1. Choose an entity or the finding\.